Calaelen/wordpress-bf3info-plugin/README.md

 WordPress Plugin / Widget that displays Battlefield 3 player statistics utilizing the bf3stats.com API.
 Feel free to download the Zip-Archiv and install it via your WordPress Admin.
 On your own risk ;-)

+* Official download at WordPress Plugin Repro: http://wordpress.org/extend/plugins/bf3-infobox/
 * GitHub Repro for Beta / Dev Builds
 * no support via email/phone - use the github issue tracker
-* Plugin will be submited to the WordPress Repro after it reaches release status (V1.0)

 Live Examples (Beta-Testers)
 ----------